neu-se/CS4530-Fall-2023/Assignments/project-grading.md

 Each project will be graded by the team's assigned TA mentor and the instructor.
 For most of the submission components below, we provide two benchmark rubrics: one for a submission that is satisfactory (full marks), and one that would be meeting our minimum expectations (a pass).
 In practice, when grading projects we will usually assign numeric grades and provide partial credit, using these rubrics as guidelines for those two extremes.
 Rubric for remaining components will be provided by individual instructors.

 ### Adjustments in project scope
-We are hopeful that all teams will deliver all essential and desired features proposed in their revised project plans.
+We are hopeful that all teams will deliver all essential AND desired features proposed in their revised project plans.
 However, it is possible that there might be some minor deviations from the origional plan - in the five-week implementation period, there are sure to be some teams that encounter unexpected technical hurdles.
 As described in greater detail in the rubrics below, teams that have regular communication with their TA regarding their project status may have the opportunity to request variances to their project scope.

 ### Individual Contributions to the project
 In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the marks from a student.
 In the event that a group member does not contribute at all to the project, student might receive 0.
-We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each student's self-reflection, and through each team's (or student's) peer evaluations during and/or at the end of the project.
+We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each team's (or student's) peer evaluations during and/or at the end of the project, and through each student's self-reflection.
 We will make regular efforts to collect and distribute this feedback throughout the project.
 Our ultimate goal is for all students to participate and receive full marks.

 ## Summary of grading